-This Windows 10 guide, you’ll learn the steps to prepare the upgrade and clean install of Windows 10 on your PC.
+In this guide, you’ll learn the steps to prepare your device and perform clean installation of Windows 10.

 Before even thinking on making a clean installation of Windows 10 in your primary computer, it’s highly recommended that you create a full system backup of the current installation, or at least that you make a backup of all your important documents, as performing an installation from scratch will result on completely data lost.